CV

 Research

-I pursue this question through two connected lines of inquiry.
-The first traces the political origins of educational access reform in postwar Korea: my dissertation **examines the formation and collapse of status-defending coalitions between elite schools and elite parents, and the unexpected sequence of events that collapse set off, ultimately resulting in South Korea's remarkably open secondary education system.
+My primary line of empirical inquiry traces the political origins of educational access reform in postwar Korea: my dissertation **examines the formation and collapse of status-defending coalitions between elite schools and elite parents, and the unexpected sequence of events that collapse set off, ultimately resulting in South Korea's remarkably open secondary education system.

-The second stream of research focuses on Asian Americans, who often occupy a marginal middle position in the US racial order, and on Korea, which occupies an analogous position in global power dynamics.
-My research examines how group boundaries shape the prospects for cross-group solidarity in contemporary contexts, including the diverging attitudes of Asian American ethnic groups toward race-conscious admissions (Sociology of Race and Ethnicity) and how competing discourses on nationalism and national belonging in Korea responded, respectively, to the COVID-19 pandemic (Sociological Perspectives) and to the rise of anti-Asian racism in the US (Sociological Inquiry).
+A second, earlier line of research focuses on Asian Americans and Koreans, who occupy structurally similar intermediate positions in their respective US and global racial orders.
+This work examines how group boundaries shape the prospects for cross-group solidarity, including diverging attitudes among Asian American ethnic groups toward race-conscious admissions (Sociology of Race and Ethnicity) and competing discourses of nationalism in Korea in response to the COVID-19 pandemic (Sociological Perspectives) and the rise of anti-Asian racism in the US (Sociological Inquiry).

 Translation